Aapzu/super-duper-pentago/documentation/tiralabra/something_about_ai.md

 # Some specifications

 ## Serialization String of the game state
 Serialization String is 42 digits long base 3 number in String format.
-First 36 characters represent the Board in following order:
-In each tile: from left to right, from up to down.
+First 36 characters represent the Board from left to right, top to bottom.
-And the tiles from top to bottom, left to right.
 The digits from 37th to 42nd:

 | # | Meaning |